-We’re also proud to be a leader in the energy industry, producing oil and natural gas products that are essential to lives and livelihoods around the world.
+We’re proud to be a leader in the energy industry, producing energy that’s essential to lives and livelihoods around the world.
 We produce valuable commodities that are fundamental to society, and we do so in a safe, environmentally responsible and ethical way, while striving to deliver strong returns to shareholders.

-Based in Oklahoma City, we employ about 1,800 men and women operating under the motto: Commitment Runs Deep.
+Based in Oklahoma City, Devon employs about 1,600 people operating under the motto: Commitment Runs Deep.
 We take this to heart and apply it to everyone who has a stake in our success – investors, employees and neighbors alike.

-The contents of this report were determined through a professional materiality assessment, conducted in 2018, to identify the most relevant and impactful performance areas for Devon and our key stakeholders.
-Facilitated by a third-party sustainability consultant, the assessment followed a process as recommended by the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting, published jointly by International Petroleum Industry Environmental Conservation Association (IPIECA), the American Petroleum Institute (API) and the International Association of Oil & Gas Producers (IOGP).
-The process included in-depth, one-on-one interviews with Devon’s chief executive officer (CEO) and other executive committee members, and an in-person workshop with leaders of Devon’s operations, environmental, safety, corporate governance, investor relations, human resources, supply chain, legal, government affairs, corporate communications and community relations departments.
+The contents of this report were determined through a professional materiality assessment to identify the most relevant and impactful performance areas for Devon and our key stakeholders.
+Facilitated by a third-party sustainability consultant, the assessment followed a process recommended by the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting, published jointly by the International Petroleum Industry Environmental Conservation Association (IPIECA), the American Petroleum Institute (API) and the International Association of Oil & Gas Producers (IOGP).
+The process included in-depth, one-on-one interviews with Devon’s chief executive officer and other executive committee members, and an in-person workshop with leaders of Devon’s operations, environmental, safety, corporate governance, investor relations, human resources, supply chain, legal, government affairs, corporate communications and community relations departments.
 Leaders identified key stakeholders and material areas for reporting and mapped them on a materiality matrix.
-Devon also evaluated common reporting frameworks, including those of IPIECA and Global Reporting Initiative (GRI).

-As a result of this examination, this report is informed by common reporting frameworks and focuses on the top material areas identified during the materiality assessment process.
+As a result, this report focuses on the following top material areas of our ESG performance identified during this ongoing assessment process.